jeayoung114/youtube_card_new_vibe_coding/README.md

 #### 2025-06-29 — Fifth Push
 - **Emoji Support:** Added support for emoji-compatible fonts in card images; improved music tag selection using OpenAI; ensured final audio matches video duration with fadeout to prevent artifacts.

+---
+#### 2025-06-30 — Sixth Push
+- **Emoji PNG Handling:** Card image generator now supports both single-codepoint and multi-codepoint emojis (such as flags and combined emojis).
+If an emoji PNG is missing from the `emoji_png/` directory, a replacement emoji PNG not already used on the same card is substituted, ensuring no duplicate emoji images per card and no more fallback "square" rendering.
+This prevents empty squares for missing emojis, even for complex emojis like flags (e.g., 🇰🇷).
+To add more emoji support, place additional PNGs in the `emoji_png/` directory using the correct Unicode codepoint filename (e.g., `1f1f0-1f1f7.png` for 🇰🇷).
+- **Video Code Fixes:** Additional improvements and fixes were made to the video generation code in `card_video_generator.py` for better reliability and output quality, including a fix for audio compatibility (re-encoding audio to AAC using ffmpeg) to ensure videos play correctly outside of VS Code.

 ## License
 MIT